 The income from rights for use of space is recognised on an accrual basis according to the substance of the relevant adjustments.

-Lease income (ii)
+(ii) Lease income

 Income arising on operating leases is recognised on a straight-line basis over the lease term.